kagenti/mcp-gateway/docs/design/components.md

 **Responsibilities**:

-- MCP client to backend MCP servers (init and tools/list)
+- General MCP Backend
-- Session brokering between client and MCP Servers
+- Acts as a client to backend MCP servers (init and tools/list)
-- Handling the init call and responding with the baseline capabilities, version and service info
+- Handles the init call and responding with the baseline capabilities, version and service info
 - Brokering SSE notifications between client and MCP server
 - Creating the aggregated tools/list call
 - Validating discovered MCP Servers meet minimum requirements (protocol version and capabilities)